Welcome to Ask Fairfax!, a forum for you and county staff to engage in online discussions about key topics in our community. To participate:

 - Review the question guidelines.

-- Submit your questions and then follow the discussion live or check back for the transcript.
+- Submit your questions and then follow the discussion live (the chat takes place at the same address/link where you submit questions) or check back for the transcript.

 - Spread the word to your family, friends, neighbors and coworkers.